Scurrlin/Tech-Haven/README.md

 # Tech Haven
-An E Commerce website for all your tech needs!
+An E-Commerce website for all your tech needs!

 ![banner_image](https://i.imgur.com/58bKcSw.png)